gw-odw/odw-2019/Challenge/CHALLENGE.md

 2. Identify as many glitches as you can.
 Make a spectrogram of each one.

 3. For each simulated BBH you found, use Bilby to compute a posterior distribution for the mass.
 You can fix the spin and sky location parameters to make this run faster.
+As long as you measure parameters of the signal phase such as the total mass, you can set the sky location arbitrarily.

 ### Useful notes